Defending NJ 2C:12-1a. Simple assault.

 NJ Statute: 2C:12-1a.
 Simple assault.

 a.
 Simple assault.
-A person is guilty of assault if he:
+A person is guilty of assault if the person:

 (1) Attempts to cause or purposely, knowingly or recklessly causes bodily injury to another; or